What is the Early Years Special Educational Needs and Disability Inclusion Panel (SENDIP)?

 A child must be claiming their early years entitlement (EYE) to be eligible for Inclusion Support Funding (ISF) or Transition Support Funding (TSF).
 The eligibility criteria can be found in the SENDIP Thresholds.

-A child must live in Bath and North East Somerset (B&NES) to be eligible for funding.
+To access Inclusion Support Funding (ISF), the early years setting must be based in Bath and North East Somerset (B&NES) for the child to be eligible for ISF.
 Please note the Local Authority is not obliged to fund a child under two years-old.
-If the child does not live in B&NES please contact the Local Authority in which they live for further information on their funding procedures.
+If the child is attending an early years setting outside of B&NES please contact the Local Authority in which the early years setting is based for further information on their funding procedures.

 Where can the support offered through Early Years SENDIP be accessed?